Wow! Where did that year go! 2022 was my first full year travelling and working full time (or travelling as a digital nomad if you

 A villager said something in Pidgin I didn’t understand.
 Francis translated for me.
 “You are probably the first white man in these caves” he said.
 That’s when I realised that this wasn’t normal traveling.
 What I had done and seen over the previous few days isn’t just something that you can buy on a tour package, or plan to do before you leave.
 This was a once in a lifetime adventure I had stumbled upon.
 Something I could only have dreamed about back home.

-This post was originally found on my friends blog Where Kimmy Went.
-If you’re looking for another travel blog to get some more inspiration from
+This post was originally found on my friends blog Where Kimmy Went and was my first foray into travel blogging.
+If you’re looking for another